AJNOURI/Docker_Certified_Associate_Certification/README.md

 *   Summarize How an Image Is Composed of Multiple Layers on the Filesystem
 *   Describe How Storage and Volumes Can Be Used Across Cluster Nodes for Persistent Storage
 *   Identify the Steps You Would Take to Clean Up Unused Images (and Other Resources) On a File System (CLI)
-*   Exercise: Creating and Working With Volumes
-*   Exercise: Using External Volumes Within Your Containers
-*   Exercise: Creating a Bind Mount to Link Container Filesystem to Host Filesystem
-*   Exercise: Display Details About Your Containers and Control the Display of Output
-*   Hands-on Labs: Working with the DeviceMapper Storage Driver
-*   Hands-on Labs: Configuring Containers to Use Host Storage Mounts

 ## <u>**Networking (15% of Exam)**</u>